 Category Description Font Click Change to configure the SNViewer's Font settings.
 You can change the Font type, Size , and Style .
 On the right side of the window you can view an example of the font you have set.
-Color Select an Option: Foreground color, Background Color, Cursor Text color, or Cursor Color, and Click Change to adjust the color settings.
+Color Select an Option: Foreground color, Background Color, Cursor Text color, or Cursor Color , and Click Change to adjust the color settings.
 Use the HSL , Swatches , and HSV tabs to make detailed adjustments and select the colors.
 Below the tab is a Preview section you can use to see how the color change will look.
 Click OK to save the changes; Cancel to remove the changes and exit; or Reset to revert to the default color settings.
+Size The size of the window may determine the amount of displayed information.
+You can configure the SNViewer's window size by going to this category and change the Column size and Row size fields.

-Category Description Others Use this section to set: ◆ Implicit CR in every LF: Checking this box adds an extra Carriage Return when the [Enter] key is used, so the cursor returns flush on the left margin.
-Use this function if the text is not lining up on the left margin after you hit [Enter]. ◆ Backspace is Delete Key ◆ Local echo: An echo is a response from the serial device of character(s) that have been input.
+Category Description Others Use this section to set: Implicit CR in every LF: Checking this box adds an extra Carriage Return when the [Enter] key is used, so the cursor returns flush on the left margin.
+Use this function if the text is not lining up on the left margin after you hit [Enter]. ◆ Backspace is Delete Key Local echo: An echo is a response from the serial device of character(s) that have been input.
 Auto: Characters that are typed in are echoed but not displayed on the screen.
 Force On: Characters that are typed in are echoed and displayed on the screen as they are entered.
-Passwords are displayed on the screen if this mode is used.
-Force Off: Characters are not echoed from the serial device. ◆ Buffer Size: This is the maximum size of the Log file. ◆ Log File: The log file generates a log of characters sent from the connected serial device to the SNViewer.
+Passwords are displayed on the screen if this mode is used. • Force Off: Characters are not echoed from the serial device.
+Buffer Size: This is the maximum size of the Log file.
+Log File: The log file generates a log of characters sent from the connected serial device to the SNViewer.
 The log must first be created as a text file using an external editor such as Note or Microsoft Word, then opened here.
 Next you must turn Logging on from the SNViewer Control Panel (see Control Panel Functions, page 48).